Japanese Mochi

 £3.50

-Royal Family Taiwanese Milk Mochi 120g
+Royal Family Taiwanese Mixed Pie Cookies with Mochi 120g

-Royal Family Taiwanese Milk Mochi 120g
+Royal Family Taiwanese Mixed Pie Cookies with Mochi 200g

 Enter the world of Japanese mochi, a delightful sweet treat originating from Japan which can be eaten as a snack or dessert.
 Our curated selection of our favourite mochis ranges from traditional mochi to contemporary variants, providing an array of textures, flavours, and fillings to satisfy every palette.
+Buy Japanese Mochi online today for fast UK delivery.

 Mochi is a sweet, traditional Japanese treat made from mochigome, a short-grain glutinous rice.
 While mochi can be enjoyed on its own, it often contains a sweet filling on its inside such as red bean paste, roasted soy bean flour or fruit.